 The secret to starting a great podcast is knowing who you’re speaking to and choosing topics that appeal to them.
 If you’re selling plants through your ecommerce store, for example, teach listeners how to start their own gardens and care for their plants.

 Effective free marketing strategies like podcasts are often low-commitment to start and can yield positive results.
+Not sure you have the bandwidth to host one yet?
+Start by pitching yourself as a guest on pods related to your industry or appropriate to your brand story.

 Podcast tools to try include: